Michael-Equi/ROV_Test_Bench/documentation_templates/package_documentation.md

  * Where does it run
  * What are its dependencies
  * Any other extra information that should be known about this node (dynamic reconfigs, params, etc.)

-example ---------------------------------------------------------------------------------------------

-file: hw_thruster_controller_interface.py

-Name and Remapping:
-* hw_thruster_controller_interface

-Topics:

-* `rov/cmd_horizontal_vdrive`:
-  Subscribes `vector_drive/thrusterPercents` gives the thruster setting from -1000 to 1000 for thrusters T1,2,3,4.
-  * `rov/cmd_vertical_vdrive`:
-  Subscribes `vector_drive/thrusterPercents`gives the thruster setting from -1000 to 1000 for thrusters T5,6,7,8.
-* `topic_name`:
-  Publishes `message_type` info.

-Services:
-* `service_name`: info

-Parameters/Reconfigs:
-*  `parameter_name`: info

 ## Launch Information

-Any details about launch files and what they do goes here Any remapping information goes here
+Any details about launch files and what they do goes here.
+Any remapping information goes here.

 ## Troubleshooting